The primary function of the Prothonotary’s Office is to file and maintain the records for the court. These records include:

 - If widowed, date of death of the deceased spouse

-- $35 fee paid at time of application
+- $35 fee paid at time of application by cash, personal check or money order.

 - Under 16 years of age must have approval of judge, as well as a consent form signed by a parent